+People have been treating their relapsing MS with branded AUBAGIO® (teriflunomide) since 2012.
 Only you know the journey you’ve been on.
-If you and your HCP feel branded AUBAGIO® (teriflunomide) is meeting your needs, then stay the course.
-Remember, the results you’ve had came from branded AUBAGIO.
+If you and your HCP feel branded AUBAGIO is meeting your needs, then stay the course.

 AUBAGIO® (teriflunomide) is a prescription medicine used to treat relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.

 Are of childbearing potential and not using effective birth control.

 It is not known if AUBAGIO passes into breast milk.
 Your healthcare provider can help you decide if you should take AUBAGIO or breastfeed — you should not do both at the same time.

 If you are a man whose partner plans to become pregnant, you should stop taking AUBAGIO and talk with your healthcare provider about reducing the levels of AUBAGIO in your blood.
 If your partner does not plan to become pregnant, use effective birth control while taking AUBAGIO.

 AUBAGIO may stay in your blood for up to 2 years after you stop taking it.
 Your healthcare provider can prescribe a medicine that can remove AUBAGIO from your blood quickly.